nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Key management
 ==============
-For every protection type (AES or HMAC) the master has a listener key and a key for each worker, the listner key is used to decrypt and/or authenticate messages from workers and it is set up using the :py:data:`keys` parameter of the :py:class:`Workgroup` constructor.
+For every protection type (AES or HMAC) the master has a listener key and a key for each worker, the listner key is used to decrypt and/or authenticate messages from workers and it is set up using the :py:data:`socketParams` parameter of the :py:class:`Workgroup` constructor.
 The worker keys are passed allong with addresses in the :py:data:`workerAddresses` parameter of the :py:class:`Workgroup` constructor.